 - Preparation: JVM allocates memory for class variables and initializing the memory to default values.

 In general, there are three class loaders :

-Method area: In method area, all class level information like class name, immediate parent class name, methods and variables information etc. are stored, including static variables.
+- Method area: In the method area, all class level information like class name, immediate parent class name, methods and variables information etc. are stored, including static variables.
 There is only one method area per JVM, and it is a shared resource.

-Heap area: Information of all objects is stored in heap area.
+- Heap area: Information of all objects is stored in the heap area.
 There is also one Heap Area per JVM.
 It is also a shared resource.

-Stack area: For every thread, JVM create one run-time stack which is stored here.
-Every block of this stack is called activation record/stack frame which store methods calls.
+- Stack area: For every thread, JVM creates one run-time stack which is stored here.
+Every block of this stack is called activation record/stack frame which stores methods calls.
 All local variables of that method are stored in their corresponding frame.
-After a thread terminate, it’s run-time stack will be destroyed by JVM.
+After a thread terminates, its run-time stack will be destroyed by JVM.
 It is not a shared resource.

-PC Registers: Store address of current execution instruction of a thread.
-Obviously each thread has separate PC Registers.
+- PC Registers: Store address of current execution instruction of a thread.
+Obviously, each thread has separate PC Registers.

-Native method stacks: For every thread, separate native stack is created.
+- Native method stacks: For every thread, a separate native stack is created.
 It stores native method information.

 - Interpreter: It interprets the bytecode line by line and then executes.
 The disadvantage here is that when one method is called multiple times, every time interpretation is required.

-- Just-In-Time Compiler(JIT) : It is used to increase efficiency of interpreter.
-It compiles the entire bytecode and changes it to native code so whenever interpreter see repeated method calls, JIT provide direct native code for that part so re-interpretation is not required, thus efficiency is improved.
+- Just-In-Time Compiler(JIT) : It is used to increase the efficiency of an interpreter.
+It compiles the entire bytecode and changes it to native code so whenever the interpreter sees repeated method calls, JIT provides direct native code for that part so re-interpretation is not required, thus efficiency is improved.

-- Garbage Collector: It destroy un-referenced objects.
+- Garbage Collector: It destroys un-referenced objects.
 For more on Garbage Collector, refer Garbage Collector.

 It is a collection of the Native Libraries(C, C++) which are required by the Execution Engine.

 This article is contributed by Gaurav Miglani.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.